arsho/django-custom-command/README.md

 ## Django Custom Command Example with Django Docs Polls Application
 This is the code repository of the following tutorial: [https://arshovon.com/blog/django-custom-command/](https://arshovon.com/blog/django-custom-command/)

-I have used Django Docs Example Polls Application to demonstrate Django Custom Command.

 ### Directory Structure